 However, it may also depend on your ability to afford a down payment.
 If you’re not cash strapped, then by all means you can choose a larger upfront payment.
 This could help reduce your total borrowing.
 But if you’re on a tight budget, then you can consider making a smaller down payment and opt for a longer repayment period.
 While this may increase the overall cost of borrowing, it could allow you to spread the expenses into more affordable monthly repayment amounts.

 Keep in mind that a down payment does not always need to be in cash.
 It could also be in the form of the trade-in value of your existing vehicle.
 Alternatively, you can opt for a combination of the two methods.
 This could offer greater flexibility to increase the down payment you can afford.

-Are low down payment cars programs worth it?
+Are low down payment car programs worth it?

 If you’ve been shopping around for affordable vehicles on the market, then you may have heard of programs such as $500 down payment cars.
-It may sound tempting to you, but it’s worth understanding the risks that this type of programs sometimes carry.
+It may sound tempting to you, but it’s worth understanding the risks that that these types of programs sometimes carry.

 Some lenders and dealerships provide special deals such as $500 down payments to entice car buyers on a limited budget.
 For those struggling to obtain a loan without committing to a hefty down payment, this could sound like an appealing option.

-Driving a car is in a lot of cases a necessity that can be used to justify taking economical risk, but it is always advisable to work with reputable lenders and dealerships, and consider, beyond your capability to provide down payment, the long term consequences that this loan may have in your financial stability.
+Driving a car, in a lot of cases, is a necessity that can be used to justify taking economical risk, but it is always advisable to work with reputable lenders and dealerships.
+Additionally, beyond your capability to provide down payment, it's important to think about the long term consequences that this loan may have on your financial stability.
 More than often saving a bit more upfront to afford a higher down payment really pays off.

-- These lending facilities could make purchasing a vehicle more accessible and affordable for those unable to make a higher down payment on a car.
+- These lending facilities can make purchasing a vehicle more accessible and affordable for those unable to make a higher down payment on a car.